 For a slightly more-accessible but impressive experience, check out Cirque du Soleil’s O at The Bellagio.
 The ticket price isn’t over the top, but it’s what goes into it that matters.

-O by Cirque du Soleil is a $70-million dollar production with 85 performers.
+O by Cirque du Soleil is a 70-million dollar production with 85 performers.
 There’s also 1.5 million gallons of water.
 That’s the equivalent of 37,500 bathtubs of water.
-Not to mention that O is one of the most stunning, inspiring show on the Las Vegas Strip.
+Not to mention that O is one of the most stunning, inspiring shows on the Las Vegas Strip.

 One Final Extravagant Experience in Las Vegas